 If you do a cash-out refi to consolidate debt, keep a loan to value on your property below 80%.
 Without at least 20% equity in your property, you’ll pay Private Mortgage Insurance.
 That’ll cost 0.05% to 1.00% of your loan.

-For a $300,000 mortgage, that’s $1,500 to $3,000 more in payments a year.
+A $300,000 mortgage costs $1,500 to $3,000 more monthly payments.
 Not worth it.

-As with using the Debt Lasso Method for paying off credit card debt, using it for paying off mortgage debt will help you pay off your mortgage faster, save you money over the long-term and improve your credit score.
+As with using the Debt Lasso Method for paying off credit card debt, using it for paying off mortgage debt will help you pay off your mortgage faster, save you money over the long term and improve your credit score.
 You’ll 10X this if you put 100% of any savings from your refi and any extra money toward your mortgage principal.

 Is the Debt Lasso just debt consolidation or refinancing credit card debt?

-- Commit to stop using your credit cards
+- Commit to stop using credit cards.

 The fine print (the tiny stuff) of the Debt Lasso Method